awu0/wema-journal/ProgressAndGoals.md

 We will code a webpage to do these, exposing the correct endpoints and making sure of the user roles in the backend.

 ## Manuscripts
+- [ ] State management: Manuscripts go through different stages, starting from submission to review, editing, revisions, and accept or reject.
+- [ ] Referee assignments: Editors can assign and remove referees for manuscript reviews.
+Referee assignments will be validated and update the manuscript state.
+- [ ] Database integration: Manuscripts are stored in a structured database with getting, creating, updating, and deleting.

 ## Text